 If you find your numbers are going over the recommended times in the book - it suggests that you may be taking too long for recovery between contractions - and that's absolutely fine if you need it.
 It's very important to recover, and needless rushing will only lead to injury - however, as you progress and get more comfortable with the movements you should find yourself closer to the times in the program.
 And yes the program, is very very intense - this is why in the first run though I only recommend people to try one muscle group over the course of a week to get used to it, it can be a bit much just diving straight in.
 Read over the introductory chapters to get a clearer idea of this.

-Just in case there's any confusion with exercise selection I've attached my 49 day program to guide you
+Just in case there's any confusion with exercise selection there's also a 49 day program specialisation program included in Perfect Body to guide you.